NicolasCapon/mtg-scanner/README.md

 Lego scanner for mtg cards

 ## Goal
-Create a lego dispatcher for MTG cards connected with a camera to sort and/or digitalize a collection.
+Create a MTG cards dispenser in Lego, connected with a camera to sort and/or digitalize a collection.

 ## Built with

 ### Software
-* python
+* python3
 * opencv
 * phash python bindings
 * brickpi python bindings